 - a.
 Motorcycles which have been found to be susceptible to track oiling, will be required to have functional engine covers or guards in place to minimize the potential for oil spillage in the event of a crash. - b.
 In general, inline four cylinder engines are required to have guards in place on each side of the crankcase that contains oil behind the crankcase cover.
 Acceptable protection includes aftermarket extra-thick case covers, or external shields (preferably steel) bolted in place over the OEM case covers, or other means of protection acceptable to the technical inspector. - c.
 If crankcase protection is required but no aftermarket engine guards are available, then other hand-fabricated guard(s) must be used.
 Unavailability of guards does not constitute exemption from this requirement. - d.
 The following motorcycle models are known to require engine guards at the time of printing of this rule book.
-These requirements will be extended to other models during the year as required. - I. Honda CBR600F/F2/F3/F4/F4I: Both sides. - II.
-All Kawasaki ZX-6, 7, and 9: Left side. - III.
-Air-cooled Suzuki GSXR and GSX: Both sides. - IV.
-Water-cooled Suzuki GSXR and RF: - Engine guard on starter side, and metal plate attached to left side of engine to protect the oil gallery plug bolt.
-(Not required for 1996 and later GSXR750, or 1997 and later GSXR600.) - V. Yamaha FZR400 and FZR600: Right side. - VI.
-Yamaha YZF600, 1996 and earlier: Right side. - VII.
-Yamaha YZF600, 1997 and later: Both sides. - VIII.
-Yamaha R1 and R6: Both sides. - 33.
+These requirements will be extended to other models during the year as required. - I. All Honda CBR: Both sides - II.
+All Kawasaki ZX-6, 7, 9, 10 and 12: Left side - III.
+All Suzuki GSXR, GSX and RF: Both sides - IV.
+Yamaha FZR400 and FZR600: Right side - V. Yamaha YZF600, 1996 and earlier: Right side - VI.
+Yamaha YZF600, 1997 and later: Both sides - VII.
+Yamaha R1 and R6: Both sides - 33.
 Electronic scoring transmitters must be in place and operating for tech inspection. - 34.
 Fluid-catching bellypans ALL 4 stroke machines MUST use a fluid retaining device (i.e. a bellypan or catchpan) capable of retaining at least 4 quarts of fluid.
 Vintage class eligible motorcycles running in Vintage classes only are exempted from this requirement.
 It is strongly recommended that Vintage motorcycles comply with this rule if possible. - 35.
 Under certain very limited circumstances, the Race Director may waive this rule for specific motorcycles.
 Please note that this is at the Race Director's discretion. - These circumstances are the following: - a.
 Brand new model motorcycles that do not yet have this equipment available from aftermarket bodywork manufacturers may be exempted.
 Once this equipment becomes available for any specific model, the race director shall not allow further exceptions for this model.
 Models that are exempted shall be published on the WMRRA web site two weeks before an event. - b.
 Certain unorthodox machines that the Race Director has determined are too impractical or unsafe to mount this equipment on.
 These are to be examined on a case by case basis. - 36.
 Under no other circumstances shall the Race Director, Tech Inspectors or any other WMRRA official allow a 4 stroke machine lacking an oil retention device as described above on the track.
 Should a machine be taken on the track lacking such equipment during a practice, warm up, or racing session, the rider of that machine will be disqualified from racing from the rest of the weekend, including any race they are currently competing in.